Hawaii Ocean Time-series (HOT)

 Data Acquisition and Processing

 CTD data were acquired at a rate of 24 samples per second.
 Digital data were stored on a laptop personal computer and for redundancy, the CTD signal was recorded using a USB sound card and Audacity® software on a separate laptop.
 Backups of CTD data were made onto USB storage cards and compact disks.
 The raw CTD data were quality controlled and screened for spikes described in Winn et al. (1993).
 Data alignment, averaging, correction and reporting were done as described in Tupas et al. (1993).
-Salinity spike rejection parameters were modified for some cruises in 2021 because of rough sea conditions.
-Spikes occur when the CTD samples the disturbed water of its wake; therefore, samples from the downcast are rejected when the CTD is moving upward or when its acceleration exceeds 0.5 m s-2 in magnitude.
+Salinity spike rejection parameters were modified for some cruises in 2022 because of rough sea conditions.
+Spikes occur when the CTD samples the disturbed water of its wake; therefore, samples from the downcast are rejected when the CTD moves upward or when its acceleration exceeds 0.5 m s-2 in magnitude.

 WMO Code Wave height Characteristics